 - Long periods thinking about philosophical or existential topics

 So that was a lot of lists.
 I assure you that these are not even close to exhaustive lists of symptoms, thoughts, and compulsions.
-There are so many different forms of OCD and so many different ways that it manifests that it would be impossible to list and explain them all.
+There are so many different forms of Obsessive-Compulsive Disorder and so many different ways that it manifests that it would be impossible to list and explain them all.
 What I can do is speak for myself and on my own experience.
-Let me tell you about some of the times that OCD has impacted my life.
+Let me tell you about some of the times that Obsessive-Compulsive Disorder has impacted my life.

 While I do have a few physical compulsions (I have to do the steps in the shower in a specific order; I have to mentally plan a traffic-friendly route in my head before I go *anywhere*).
 In fact, until I started researching this post, I didn’t even think I had any compulsions except for these 2 things, which led to a lot of confusion for me about how this really affects me.
 However, the more I read, it became clear to me all of the ways that OCD has reeked havoc on my brain and my thought process.
 As it turns out, most of my compulsions are mental.